HaoLi9401/Dataset_of_flexibility_test_system_FTS-213/README.md

 ### This repository is for the Flexibility Test System (FTS-213).

-This repository, and the associated data has been developed to facilitate operation simulation and flexibility resource planning.
+This repository, and the associated data has been developed to facilitate operation simulation and flexibility resource planning, also further studies can be conducted based on the dataset.

 ![FTS-213 Topology](https://github.com/HaoLi9401/Dataset_of_flexibility_test_system_FTS-213/blob/master/Network_topology.png)